 External penetration testing helps identify vulnerabilities in the internet-facing infrastructure of your business’s network, also known as the perimeter systems.
 These systems are directly reachable from the Internet, and are often the part of your network that is most regularly attacked by external hackers.
 In addition to internal and external tests, penetration testing can be performed on web applications to identify security vulnerabilities resulting from the design or coding of your business’s browser-based application.

 Crowe offer a range of penetration testing services to help businesses protect themselves against cybercrime.
-Get in touch with Eoghan Daly, Director of Forensic Services to see how we can help protect your business in 2021.

 According to the FBI, domain spoofing scams have cost over $26 billion (approx. £19 billion) in the last six years.